Trained Sports Blog

 When playtime is attainable, it is frequently the highlight of a child's day.
 Children rush across the park, soaking up the sun's rays as they look for their next hiding place.
 All of this qualifies as exercise for children.

-While it may come easy to some youngsters, many others would rather spend their time browsing through YouTube videos or binge-watching the latest television show.
 Currently, children are getting as little as 2 hours of activity each week.
 We believe that parents should start teaching their children about the advantages of exercise at a young age.

-Physically active children have decreased levels of anxiety and depression, as well as improved self-esteem.
 Physical exercise is also linked to higher grade point averages and standardized test results.
 However, not all young people have the time or desire to participate in organized sports and their demands vary based on their age and stage of development.

-Get Kids Moving With These Easy Steps!
+Get Kids Moving with These Easy Steps!

 Make Time for Physical Activity